 - Drug Cravings

 There is actually very little information about marijuana addiction because there have been no structured studies about it.
 It is actually a big controversy whether marijuana does indeed cause addiction.
 Some sectors however believe that when a person feels the need to use marijuana just to feel normal, that person may be considered marijuana dependent.
-Following are the symptoms of a possible marijuana addiction.
+The following are the symptoms of a possible marijuana addiction:

 - Withdrawal – when a person abstains from using marijuana, that person may become irritable, have trouble sleeping and become depressed.

 - Unsuccessful attempts to stop using despite a persistent desire to do so.

 - Extra efforts – spending too much time obtaining the drug and using it, and taking a long time to recover from its use

 - Deteriorating social life – preferring to spend time indulging in marijuana instead of going out with friends.